dialogtekgeek/DSTC6-End-to-End-Conversation-Modeling/ChatbotBaseline/README.md

 vocabulary size = 20000
 --- start conversation [push Cntl-D to exit] ------
 U: hello!
-S: hi <USER> , how can we help you today ?
+S: hi <USER> ! how can we help you today ?
 U: i am thinking about buying a new car.
 S: we can help you out with that ! what features are you looking for in your new car ?
-U: cool sports car!
+U: i am looking for a minivan.
-S: thank you !
+S: we 'd be happy to help you find one ! what 's your budget ?
-U: can you recommend such cars you have?
-S: yes we do !
-U: what do you have?
+U: about 30000 dollars. do you have such minivans?
 S: <URL>
-U: okay, i understand ...
+U: okay, i will check that. thank you.
-S: we 're sorry to hear that . please dm us your contact info so we can reach out .
-U: okay, have a good day!
-S: you too !
+S: you 're welcome . have a great day .
 U:
 ```